 - A new auxiliary lane on westbound I-4, beginning at the entrance ramp from State Road (S.R.)
 429 and ending as an exit-only lane onto C.R.
 532.

 - A new auxiliary lane on eastbound I-4, beginning at the entrance ramp from C.R.
 532 and ending as an exit-only lane onto S.R.
 429.

 - Milling and resurfacing of S.R.
 429 between I-4 and Sinclair Road.

 - A new auxiliary lane on northbound S.R.
 429 to Sinclair Road.

 In addition, new pavement will extend the life of the I-4 roadway in both directions from the Osceola/Polk County line to west of S.R.
 417.

 The reconstruction of the E.E.
-Williamson Road overpass and construction of a new eastbound Interstate 4 (I-4) auxiliary lane from the east end of the I-4 Ultimate Project to Lake Mary Boulevard, which began in summer 2019, has been completed.
-Milling and resurfacing work on the westbound I-4 travel lanes in Seminole County started in June 2020 and is now complete.
+Williamson Road overpass and construction of a new eastbound I-4 auxiliary lane from the east end of the I-4 Ultimate Project to Lake Mary Boulevard, which began in summer 2019, has been completed.
+Milling and resurfacing work has also been completed on both directions of I-4 in Seminole County.

 Motorists should practice safe driving habits, such as paying attention to the road and their surroundings in the work zone.
 Sign up for personalized text or email alerts for advance notification of construction impacts.

 Sign up for the project’s newsletter for construction updates and other project news.